France plays down report of ransom paid for Niger hostages

 AQIM threatened to kill the hostages last year if France intervened militarily in Mali and has demanded a 90 million euro ($120.5 million) ransom for their release.
 It holds two other French hostages.

-As many as eight French hostages currently are held by Islamist militants in Africa’s Sahel region.
+As many as eight French hostages are currently being held by Islamist militants in Africa’s Sahel region.

 “Today ... we are looking for contacts but the question of financing cannot be raised,” he said during a news conference after an EU summit in Brussels.

-In Paris, Foreign Ministry spokesman Philippe Lalliot said Huddleston’s assertion was based on rumors and Prime Minister Jean-Marc Ayrault also refused to confirm or deny it.
+In Paris, Foreign Ministry spokesman Philippe Lalliot said Huddleston’s assertion was based on “rumors” and Prime Minister Jean-Marc Ayrault similarly refused to confirm or deny it.

 “Concerning our nationals currently held as hostages in the Sahel, we need a lot of sang-froid and a sense of responsibility because the government along with the president has only one objective, that’s to obtain their freedom,” he said.